harikagujjula/react-project/src/components/UsingRedux/README.md

                     |                       |
                     |   Dispatch            V
                      ----------------- Components
+  * Actions can also attach payloads(extra data) to be sent to the Reducer function, to make it more flexible.
 ## Working with Redux
   * npm install redux, react-redux if not included in the project already.